 Mounts are often custom-made for each flat-screen TV.

-Mounting your TV at the appropriate height may be the most crucial decision you make, given the number of hours you w spend riveted to it.
+Mounting your TV at the appropriate height may be the most crucial decision you make, given the number of hours you spend riveted to it.
 The optimal position for most people is eye level, not staring up.
+This will give you a better viewing experience so you can better enjoy your show, such as Go Iguanas.
 However, there is some controversy about this, with some preferring it higher.
 Use an in-wall power extension or a power relocation kit to conceal wires and cords.